Skip to content ↓

 Intent, Implementation & Impact Statement

-At Weeton St Michaels, our curriculum is designed to develop children’s character, intellect and curiosity.
-We have high aspirations for all our children and aim to offer them a broad, challenging and engaging curriculum.
-It is our aim, that by the time children leave our school they will:
+At Weeton St Michael’s, our curriculum is designed to develop children’s character, intellect, and curiosity.
+We have high aspirations for every child and aim to provide a broad, challenging, and engaging curriculum.
+By the time they leave our school, we want our children to:

-• Be kind, confident, well-mannered, thoughtful members of society who embody our Christian values.
+• Be kind, confident, well-mannered, and thoughtful members of society who embody our Christian values.

 • Be ambitious for their futures.

-• Respect each other regardless of race, religion, ethnicity, culture, gender, disability and wealth.
+• Respect each other regardless of race, religion, ethnicity, culture, gender, disability, or wealth.

 • Be courageous advocates for the causes they believe in.